Derek Jeter is considered by many to be one of the best baseball players of his generation.

 A base card from the 1993 Topps set, two special Inaugural Florida Marlins and Colorado Rockies variations (see below), and a Topps Gold card.

-Of the four Topps Jeter rookies, I like the Topps Gold insert card, which was produced in much more limited quantities than Jeter's Topps rookie.
+Of the four Topps Jeter rookies, I like the Topps Gold insert card, which was produced in much more limited quantities than the Derek Jeter Topps rookie card.

 Topps Gold cards parallel the base set and feature a gold nameplate and a gold Topps logo.
 The gold inserts were issued one per wax pack, three per rack pack, five per jumbo pack, and ten per factory set.